 Table \ref{tab:ESCI_WANDs} presents the results on the ESCI and WANDs datasets augmented by the E-CARE pipeline compared with the results of corresponding baseline models that do not include augmentation.

 The experimental results on the ESCI dataset demonstrate the consistent benefits of incorporating reasoning factors into both bi-encoder and cross-encoder frameworks.
 For the bi-encoder, integrating commonsense factors into gte-Qwen2-7B-Instruct improves Macro F1 from 42.95 to 44.66 and Micro F1 from 67.81 to 68.37, indicating a stronger ability to distinguish related query-product pairs.
-A similar pattern is observed for BERT-large, where attributes yield a Macro F1 improvement from 48.98 to 49.71, although the micro F1 fluctuates slightly (69.77 → 68.57).
-For DeBERTa-v3-large, the feature-enhanced variant achieves 48.70 Macro F1 and 68.27 Micro F1, again confirming that factor-based augmentation benefits bi-encoders framework, which otherwise rely primarily on independent text representations.
-In contrast, cross-encoders achieve higher overall performance (e.g., 59.01 Macro F1 and 75.37 Micro F1 for DeBERTa-v3-large), but still benefit from additional factors, reaching 61.03 and 75.92 respectively.
-In addition, we evaluate the LLM inference setup using Llama-3.1-8B-Instruct, where factor-augmented inputs lead to noticeable improvements from 35.25 to 36.26 on Macro F1 and 59.83 to 61.68 on Micro F1.
+A similar pattern is observed for DeBERTa-v3-large; the augmented variant achieves 48.70 Macro F1 and 68.27 Micro F1, again confirming that factor-based augmentation benefits the bi-encoder framework, which otherwise relies primarily on independent text representations.
+In contrast, cross-encoders achieve higher overall performance (e.g., 59.01 Macro F1 and 75.37 Micro F1 for DeBERTa-v3-large), but still benefit from additional factors, reaching 61.03 and 75.92, respectively.
+In addition, we evaluate the LLM inference setup using Llama-3.1-8B-Instruct, where factor-augmented inputs yield noticeable improvements, from 35.25 to 36.26 on Macro F1 and from 59.83 to 61.68 on Micro F1.
 This finding highlights that commonsense factors can benefit even generative models in discriminative inference settings.
 Finally, an ensemble combining DeBERTa-v3-base, BigBird-base, and CoCoLM-base further confirms the trend: the factor-augmented ensemble achieves 58.27 Macro F1 and 75.65 Micro F1, outperforming the non-augmented version (56.96/75.26).

 On the WANDS dataset, a similar trend is observed, though the overall scores are substantially higher, leaving limited room for improvement.
-For bi-encoders, gte-Qwen2-7B-Instruct improves from 81.06 to 81.91 on Macro F1 and from 87.13 to 87.38 on Micro F1 after adding factors, and DeBERTa-v3-large exhibits a consistent improvement from 87.79 to 88.79 (Macro F1) and from 91.10 to 91.84 (Micro F1).
-However, BERT-large remains competitive with 89.83 and 92.43, showing minimal variance (89.54/92.32 when enhanced).
-Cross-encoders outperform bi-encoders on the WANDs dataset, with DeBERTa-v3-large achieving 91.39 Macro F1 and 93.38 Micro F1, demonstrating that while base architectures already capture strong cross-interactions, commonsense reasoning signals can still yield marginal yet stable gains.
+For bi-encoders, gte-Qwen2-7B-Instruct improves from 81.06 to 81.91 on Macro F1 and from 87.13 to 87.38 on Micro F1 after adding factors, and DeBERTa-v3-large exhibits a consistent improvement from 87.79 to 88.79 on Macro F1 and from 91.10 to 91.84 on Micro F1.
+However, BERT-large remains competitive, achieving 89.83 and 92.43 without augmentation.
+Cross-encoders outperform bi-encoders, with DeBERTa-v3-large achieving 91.39 Macro F1 and 93.38 Micro F1, demonstrating that while base architectures already capture strong cross-interactions, commonsense reasoning signals can still yield marginal yet stable gains.